-On May 26, Maine Power Express LLC ("MPX") filed a motion asking the FERC to determine that its July 1, 2016 order, authorizing MPX to sell transmission rights at negotiated rates, permits MPX to sell the Maine Power Express merchant transmission project's capacity pursuant to the recently-issued March 30, 2017 Massachusetts RFP.
-MPX requested expedited treatment of and a shortened comment period for its request, given the July 27 RFP bid deadline.
+On May 26, Maine Power Express LLC ("MPX") filed a motion asking the FERC to determine that its July 1, 2016 order, 65 authorizing MPX to sell transmission rights at negotiated rates, permits MPX to sell the Maine Power Express merchant transmission project's 66 capacity pursuant to the March 30, 2017 Massachusetts RFP.
+MPX requested expedited treatment of and a shortened comment period for its request, given the July 27 RFP bid deadline (which has since passed).
 As of the date of this Report, a comment date has not been set.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).